 - 4 2/3 cups all-purpose flour

 - 1/2 cup granulated sugar

 - 2 tablespoons golden syrup or light corn syrup

 Using a food processor or mixer fitted with the paddle attachment, beat the butter, sugar, vanilla and brown sugar vigorously until pale and fluffy, about 3 minutes.
 It’s an important step to beat the butter and sugar well together when making shortbread as this ensures the shortbread is light, crisp and will hold together.

 In a separate bowl, sift the flour and salt.
 Add it to the butter mixture and mix until blended (forming large clumps).

 Turn onto a floured surface and using floured hands, press evenly into the prepared pan (including the sides).

-Bake the tart for 40 - 45 minutes, until lightly browned.
+Bake for 40 - 45 minutes, until lightly browned.